Shareholder protection and key person cover for businesses

 Similar to shareholder protection, key person cover provides an insurance policy to cover the company in the event of the death or a terminally ill diagnosis of a key employee.
 For example, this could be an employee key to the sales or manufacturing operations of a business.

-Key personal cover can be utilised to protect against debt, such as being unable to pay creditors and investors (you can view an example here) or to protect profit.
-This situation may arise if replacing a key sales manager becomes time-consuming and productivity suffers as a result (here is a further example).
+Key personal cover can be utilised to protect against debt.
+For example, such as being unable to pay creditors and investors or to protect profit.
+This situation may arise if replacing a key sales manager becomes time-consuming and productivity suffers as a result.

 Having Key Person Cover in place can provide a much-needed breathing space and reassurance in difficult times.